 - You need to create content across topics

-- Figure out which topics you want to be known for.
+- Establish the topics you want to be known for

 - Link your blog posts to one another

 - Build a product page for an upcoming product